 Points to consider include:

-Should you wish to discuss any of the issues raised in this article in the strictest confidence, please contact specialist solicitor and family mediator, Sarah Jackson, on 01225 462871 or by email at email@example.com
+Should you wish to discuss any of the issues raised in this article in the strictest confidence, please contact specialist solicitor and family mediator, Sarah Jackson, by email at email@example.com

 Image by Jakub Hlavaty under a Creative Commons licence